Legal Information Clinic*

 Each person can benefit from this service a maximum 3 times per year (by appointment only).

-In addition, the YWCA Documentation Centre offers many informative brochures covering a wide range of issues.
+In addition, the Clinic’s Documentation Centre offers many informative brochures covering a wide range of issues and our Social assistance and legal information agent will give you referrals to extra resources if needed.

 *The Clinic is a non-profit legal information service and not a legal aid clinic.